Bisher 613 mal gespeichert

 In our Family we normally have round table evening charts during evening meals as we get the day’s reports from volunteers and asses the situations to help decide on the following day’s Learning activities.

 Most families have no running water and limited electricity, from the two generators which power the entire Island.
 Fresh water Lake Victoria is used for drinking, fishing, bathing, washing clothes and dishes, and watering crops.
 Very few have indoor plumbing, instead with outdoor latrines.
-The dirt road which circles the Islands becomes impassable whenever it rains, and the island is only reachable by boat, Water Bus and Ferry, making health care and other resources frequently inaccessible.
+The dirt road which circles the Islands becomes impassable whenever it rains, and the island is only reachable by Sail boats, engine boats, Water Bus and Ferry, making health care and other resources frequently inaccessible.
 Mfanganians remain positive despite these barriers and work endlessly hard but sometimes this isn't enough.

-We are a grassroot community based organization operating alongside the communities and initiating development projects to eradicate poverty and care for less fortunate children, widows, widowers, the aged, households and families, we are based on the beautiful Mfangano Island in the middle of Lake Victoria.
+We are a grassroot community based organization operating alongside the communities and initiating and/or improving development projects to eradicate poverty and care for less fortunate children, widows, widowers, the aged, households and families, we are based on the beautiful Mfangano Island in the middle of Lake Victoria.

 Our organization takes a multidisciplinary, grassroots approach to supporting the community of Mfangano Island through education, health-care, youth and female empowerment, environmental protection, and economic growth through organic farming.
-These intertwined initiatives can help the low-income community rise out of poetry

 Students attend 53 different schools on the Island, all secondary schools charge fees, which range from $380 to $580 (USD)